approov/quickstart-tyk-api-gateway-token-check/README.md

 "jwt_signing_method": "hmac",
 "jwt_identity_base_field": "iss",
 "jwt_default_policies": ["approov"],
-"jwt_source": "___YOUR_APPROOV_BASE64_SECRET_HERE___"
+"jwt_source": "vault://engine/path/to/secret.___APPROOV_BASE64_SECRET_VAR_NAME_HERE___"
 ```

-**NOTE**: Enabling the JWT check will disable your current API key check, therefore if this approach for the Approov integration doesn't fit in your use case then please [contact us](https://approov.io/contact) to discuss alternative integrations of Approov in the Tyk API Gateway.
+**NOTE**: Tyk supports more then one mechanism to securely retrieve secrets, therefore you can use the one of your preference to retrieve the Approov secret for the key `jwt_source`, but **never** provide it hard-coded in the JSON configuration.
+For more information visit their docs page: [Key Value secrets storage for configuration in Tyk](https://tyk.io/docs/tyk-configuration-reference/kv-store/).

 Now, create the Tyk security policy for Approov.
 Add the following to your `policies/policies.json` file: